Chewy Gooey Hot Fudge Sauce is rich and buttery chocolate that turns chewy when poured over ice cream.

 Chewy Gooey Hot Fudge SaucePrint Pin Rate

-- Bring to a boil whisking constantly.
+- Bring to a low boil on medium to medium high heat, whisking constantly.

 - Once it reaches a boil, immediately reduce to simmer.

-- Simmer and whisk for five minutes.
+- Simmer and whisk for five minutes or until the sauce begins to thicken.

 - Remove from heat and stir in vanilla.